 Hans Steenbergen has spent 20 years as a seedsman, establishing and running Stormy Hall Seeds at Botton Village in North Yorkshire.
 Hans was a founder of the Seed Co-operative and is sharing his wealth of experience with us so that we can build on this invaluable work.

 Peter Brown; Director of the Biodynamic Association.
-Peter has farmed biodynamically since he was 21, first when he went to South Africa and managed a farm near Cape Town for 15 years, then working in Germany for 3 years before moving in 1994 to manage Tablehurst Farm in Sussex.
+Peter has farmed biodynamically since he was 21, working in South Africa and Germany before moving in 1994 to manage Tablehurst Farm in Sussex.
 In 1996 Tablehurst became the first Community Supported Agriculture (CSA) initiatives in the country with the farm business now owned by 600 shareholders.

 Phil Sumption; Research Communications Officer, Organic Research Centre, committee member of the Organic Growers Alliance and Editor of The Organic Grower